 An avid chamber musician, she has participated in Thy, Domaine Forget, Lewes, Wye, Taos and Kneisel Hall Chamber Music Festivals.
 Hannah has performed as a soloist with the Blackheath, Finchely, Haydon, Lambeth and Juilliard Orchestras.
 With the Juilliard Orchestra in 2009, she performed Tan Dun’s Concerto for Six with the composer at Alice Tully Hall.
 Hannah retains musical links with the USA, and regularly performs recitals in Boston, San Francisco, New York and Santa Fe with pianists Allegra Chapman and Jillian Zack.

 Hannah teaches the cello at Alleyn’s School and Junior Royal Academy of Music.
-She is very grateful to play a Luigi Piattellini cello dating c.1780, which is kindly on loan to her from the Stark family.
+She is very grateful to play a Piattellini cello, which is kindly on loan to her from the Stark family.